This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

 You can, of course still use regular boxing gloves just fine, but if you engage in Muay Thai sparring or you plan to complete in Muay Thai, either at the professional or amateur level, then I highly suggest you train MOSTLY in the type of gloves you will be fighting in, rather than pure boxing gloves.

 The fact is that budget is not that big of a factor when considering your Muay Thai glove buy.
-Most Muay Thai gloves are made in Thailand by Thai companies and they are priced between $60 to $80 which are considerably cheaper than the western boxing glove designs.
+Most Muay Thai gloves are made in Thailand by Thai companies, and they are priced between $60 to $80 which are considerably cheaper than the western boxing glove designs.
 As such, they are a remarkably good buy.
 Picking the best Muay Thai glove often comes down not to price but the fit of the glove and how they feel when you hit the pads.

-I do recommend you buy a couple different pairs from a few of the different brands to test out which glove brand you like the best.
+I do recommend you buy a couple of different pairs from a few of the different brands to test out which glove brand you like the best.
 You can pretty much buy two Muay Thai gloves from Thai brands for the cost of one western boxing glove.